strengthening your core

 - V-sit – From a seated position, contract your abs and core, lifting the legs up to a 45-degree angle.
 Hold your arms straight forward or as high towards your shins as you can, keeping good posture with your core.
 Hold the V position as long as you can.
 Lower your arms and legs towards the floor, keeping your core engaged.
 Slow is okay.

 - Bird Dogs – Start on all 4s.
 Reach your right arm in front, then left leg out behind you, engaging through your core to balance.
 Hold for 8 seconds.
 Repeat on both sides 3-4x.
 Advanced: once you lengthen arm and leg, draw knee to elbow under your body - repeat 8x.
-Repeat on other side.
+Repeat on the other side.

 - Advanced V-sit – Sit and lift your feet off the ground, reaching arms diagonally in front, extending legs to straight, slowly lower towards the ground drawing arms behind the head.
 Roll down for a 4-count without fully laying on the ground, then bring yourself back to seated.
 5x